greg-raven/grus/_posts/2017-09-06-please-consider-these-amendments-to-the-h-r-3354-spending-bill.md

 ---
-title: 'Please consider these amendments to the H.R.
-3354 spending bill'
+title: "Please consider these amendments to the H.R.
+3354 spending bill"
 layout: post
 categories:
 - Letters